 Structure

 Staticman is the middle man who pushes comments on a GH site as commits from an account (let’s call it Staticman-account) to the site’s repo.
 The Staticman-account and repo’s account can be the same but are suggested to be different.
-A token or a GitHub app is required to make a commit from the Staticman-account and to read a config file in the site’s repo, the staticman.yml
+A token or a GitHub app is required to make a commit from the Staticman-account and to read a config file in the site’s repo, the staticman.yml file.

 For v2